ComposableAnalytics/Docs/docs/DataPortals/06.Setting-Details/Min.md

 # Min

-The **Min** column on a container field defines a lower bound on the value that can be stored in the database.
-A warning is given to the user if the input is invalid.
+The **Min** column on a container field defines a lower bound on the controls for the value.
+To enforce validation on database entry please use the [**ValidationCondition**](../06.Setting-Details/ValidationCondition.md) optional field.

 ## Controls